jdunkerley/ToDosElectron/README.md

 ## Electron ##

 So far the process above doesn't have any settings to deal with Electron.
 Electron adds a few additional complications we need to deal with.
 The following command will add the core Electron package and the type definitions for Electron and Node.
-It also add the HTML WebPack plugin which I will use to generate a place holder `index.html` for the UI side of Electron.
+It also adds the HTML WebPack plugin which I will use to generate a placeholder `index.html` for the UI side of Electron.

 ```js
 yarn add electron html-webpack-plugin @types/electron @types/node -D